 Nuclear weapons are the most terrifying missile-delivered weapons, but the burgeoning arms race is also taking place with conventional munitions in ways that may have a more direct strategic effect.

 China has built up an array of conventional weapons to defend its shores, including rockets that might nullify the advantage of US Navy aircraft carriers, one of America’s most potent methods of projecting force abroad.
-“We know that China has the most advanced ballistic missile force in the world,” said James Fanell, a retired U.S. Navy intelligence officer, told Reuters.
+“We know that China has the most advanced ballistic missile force in the world,” James Fanell, a retired U.S. Navy intelligence officer, told Reuters.
 “They have the capacity to overwhelm the defensive systems we are pursuing.”

 China was able to achieve this in part because it was never party to the INF Treaty, which limited medium-range land-based ballistic missiles.
 The Trump administration has used this as a reason to pull out of the deal, though arms control experts say the move undermines efforts to convince Russia and China to limit their medium-range arsenal.